 Camper Parent Questions

 Thank you for considering Camp Conquest for your child.
-Our hope is that it is a life-changing experience for them, and for you.
-Our hope and prayer is that everyone will have the best week and want to come back year after year!
+Our hope is that it is a life-changing experience for them and for you, and that everyone will have the best week and want to come back year after year!

 We know sending your child to camp can be an intimidating process for any family as it requires a great deal of trust in the program, the staff, and the overall organization.
 There are some specific questions we recommend you ask when assessing a camp’s ability to meet your child’s specialized needs.
 In this FAQ section, we will try to answer all of your questions about Camp Conquest.